thanhntmany/thanhntmany/README.md

 # Services:
 - **IT Solution Consultant (free)**

-  `Just inform me by any way if you need a solution for your business.
-Might I could help?`
+  > **Just inform me by any way if you need a solution for your business.
+Might I could help?**

 - **Programing training/supporter (free)**

-  `For my teammates, my friends and the curious ones.
-Every day, after 20:00, I will check the mail/messages inbox and start training classes.
+  > For my teammates, my friends and the curious ones.
+Every day, after 20:00 (GMT+7), I will check the mail/messages inbox and start training classes.
 Feel free to inbox me.
+It would be great if you could use the following languages: English (of course), Vietnamese (my native language), Chinese, German, French, Japanese, Korean or Russian.
+Or try using any translator.
+Everything you need is a specific solution.
-Don't be shy!`
+  > Don't be shy!

+- **Pls.
+Focus on the problem**
   > [✅] Do:
   > - Hi.
 I'm confusing in .... and the problem is ...
   > - `[Waiting...]`